Zhuge Liang's Southern Campaign: Pacifying Nanzhong

 In the spring of 225, after Shu rebuilt its alliance with Wu against their rival state Wei, Zhuge Liang, the Imperial Chancellor of Shu, personally led Shu imperial forces south to pacify the Nanzhong region and quell the rebellions.
 Wang Lian, Zhuge Liang's chief clerk, attempted to dissuade him from participating in the campaign, but Zhuge Liang insisted because he was worried that the Shu generals might not be competent enough to deal with the rebels on their own.

-Ma Su, a close aide of Zhuge Liang, suggested that they focus on psychological warfare (i.e. winning the hearts of the people in Nanzhong) rather than conventional warfare, so as to prevent rebellions from breaking out again.
+Ma Su, a close aide of Zhuge Liang, suggested that they focus on psychological warfare (winning the hearts of the people in Nanzhong), rather than conventional warfare, to prevent rebellions from breaking out again.
 Zhuge Liang readily accepted Ma Su's advice.

-The Shu emperor Liu Shan awarded Zhuge Liang a ceremonial axe and held a grand ceremony to see him off on the campaign: attendants bearing parasols made of feathers walked in front of and behind him, an entourage of 60 huben imperial guards escorted him, while drums rolled and trumpets blared in the background.
+Shu Emperor Liu Shan awarded Zhuge Liang a ceremonial axe and held a grand ceremony to see him off on the campaign.
+Attendants bearing parasols made of feathers walked in front of and behind him, an entourage of 60 huben imperial guards escorted him, and drums rolled and trumpets blared in the background.

 The Shu army travelled along a water route from Anshang County (安上縣; present-day Pingshan County, Sichuan) to Yuexi/Yuesui Commandery and entered the Nanzhong region.
 In response, Gao Ding and Yong Kai constructed several forts in Maoniu (旄牛; present-day Hanyuan County, Sichuan), Dingze (定筰; present-day Yanyuan County, Sichuan) and Beishui (卑水; southeast of present-day Zhaojue County, Sichuan) counties.
 Zhuge Liang then led the Shu army to Beishui County, where he hoped the rebels would converge so that he could defeat all of them in one battle.
-During this time, Gao Ding's subordinate(s) killed Yong Kai.
-Zhuge Liang then used the opportunity to strike back and defeated Gao Ding.
-Gao Ding was subsequently captured and beheaded on the orders of Zhuge Liang.
+Meanwhile, Gao Ding's subordinate(s) killed Yong Kai.
+Zhuge Liang then used the opportunity to strike back and defeated Gao Ding, whom he had captured and beheaded.